NuGet/Home/designs/FloatingStableAndPrerelease.md

 ## Who are the customers

 PackageReference customers.
-A popular customer with > 80 comments & 38+ up-votes.
+A popular customer issue with > 80 comments & 38+ up-votes.

 ## Requirements